 In My Living Doll, the gynoid ends up in the hands of a psychiatrist who works for the Air Force.

-Even more disturbingly, the series refers to Alice in Wonderland, the product of masonic child molester Charles Dodgson, a work often used for brainwashing, as Cisco Wheeler, daughter of General Earle Wheeler, Head of Joint Chiefs of Staff, points out.
+Even more disturbingly, the series refers to Alice in Wonderland, the product of masonic child molester Charles Dodgson, a work often used for brainwashing, as Cisco Wheeler, grand niece of General Earle Wheeler, Head of Joint Chiefs of Staff, points out.

 Similar themes are picked up in Vincent Price movies from the same era where he played Dr. Goldfoot.
 The reprise below shows computers and mind control at the Pentagon, while Dr. Goldfoot creates women with a machine.